CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/README.md

     - Minimal cleaning and filtering

+In addition, we cultivated a second dataset to represent the humanties-side of the history of baseball.

+    - Used the Chronicling America API with the Requests library to collect information regarding the reporting of baseball leagues over time

 ## Dataset Utility

 By combining records from different sources, leagues, and eras, we can observe differences in how data was recorded and kept between leagues and over time.

+The Chronicling America data can be used to examine the times, geographical locations, as well as specific newspapers that reported on various leagues.

 ### Examining Data
 - We can examine the variables used to measure performance between different leagues; is it true that less popular leagues performed worse?